nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

      Expected: Error details shown in the result display, with a result message saying `Index provided is not within...`.
 Other incorrect remove commands to try: `show 101`,`show 999`

+### Add an endpoint

+1. Add an endpoint

+    1. There are less than 100 endpoints in the endpoint list, and endpoint that is to be added is not the same as any currently in the list.

+    1. Test case: `add -x get -u https://sg.yahoo.com/?p=us`<br>
+       Expected: A new endpoint with the `GET` method and `https://sg.yahoo.com/?p=us` address is added into the endpoint list.

+    1. Test case: `add -x get -u https://sg.yahoo.com/?p=us -t yahoo` <br>
+       Expected: A new endpoint with the `GET` method, `https://sg.yahoo.com/?p=us` address and `yahoo` tag is added into the endpoint list.

+    1. Test case: `add -x get -u https://reqres.in/api/users -d {"name": "john doe", "job": "developer"} -h "key: value" -t common` <br>
+       Expected: A new endpoint with the `GET` method, `https://reqres.in/api/users` address, `{"name": "john doe", "job": "developer"}` data, `"key: value"` header and `common` tag is added into the endpoint list.

+    1. Test case: `add` <br>
+       Expected: No endpoint is added.
+Error details shown in the result display, with a result message saying `Invalid command format!...`

+    1. Test case: `add -x get` <br>
+       Expected: No endpoint is added.
+Error details shown in the result display, with a result message saying `Invalid command format!...`

+    1. Test case: `add -x get -u invalidurl\\` <br>
+       Expected: No endpoint is added.
+Error details shown in the result display, with a result message saying `URL provided has to be valid...` <br>

+    1. Test case: `add -x abc -u https://sg.yahoo.com/?p=us` <br>
+       Expected: No endpoint is add.
+Error details shown in the result display, with a result message saying `Methods only consists...`

+    1. Test case: `add -x get -u https://sg.yahoo.com/?p=us -d abc` <br>
+       Expected: No endpoint is add.
+Error details shown in the result display, with a result message saying `Data must be...`

 ### Edit an endpoint

 1. Edit an endpoint

     1. Prerequisites: List all endpoints using the `list` command.
 There exists at least 1 endpoint in the list, and there are less than 100 endpoints.

     1. Test case: `edit 1 -x get`<br>
        Expected: The method of the endpoint at index 1 is changed to `GET` and any existing response is cleared.